-The Speech and Debate Team, which participates in both individual events and group debate.

-- Lambda Pi Eta, the undergraduate honor society for Communication Arts students, sponsors special programs and speakers. - Involvement with The Collegian (campus newspaper), WSAJ (radio station), The Echo (literary magazine), The Quad (quarterly magazine), The Bridge (yearbook), or the College's Office of Marketing and Communications. - Internships, whereby students earn academic credit for work done in conjunction with a professional organization related to communication (e.g., local newspaper, radio, or television station).
+- The Speech and Debate Team, which participates in both individual events and group debate. - American Institute of Graphic Arts (AIGA) student group. - Involvement with The Collegian (campus newspaper), WSAJ (radio station), The Echo (literary magazine), The Quad (quarterly magazine), The Bridge (yearbook), or the College's Office of Marketing and Communications. - Internships, whereby students earn academic credit for work done in conjunction with a professional organization related to communication (e.g., local newspaper, radio, or television station).
 See the course description for Communication Arts 480.